szym10on/owning-a-server/README.md

-# Build, configure, manage and secure your (Minecraft) or other server
+# Build, configure, manage and secure your server

 _[?]
 In this project I will grant information about how I independently built, configured, managed and secured my server_

+_The guide covers the Minecraft game server, but it may be useful in other cases when running a server_
 ---

 ## Timeline of my own Minecraft server over the years